 time of adjournment.

+The WGs shall use a common template.

 A list of documents submitted to the meeting is maintained on the oneM2M web-site.

-Where practical, the previous meeting report may be approved via email discussion.Draft Weekly Schedule
+Where practical, the previous meeting report may be approved via email discussion.

+Editor note: period of approval needs to be added

+Editor note: WG summary to the TP needs to be added as a separated section

+Draft Weekly Schedule

+When a meeting is to be conducted face-to-face and includes meetings of multiple groups, a draft weekly schedule is issued 14 days prior to the start of the meeting.

+The Draft Weekly Schedule contains the allocation of the TP and WG time slots, for each day of the face to face meeting.

-When a meeting is to be conducted face-to-face and includes meetings of multiple groups, a draft weekly schedule is issued 14 days prior to the start of the meeting.The draft weekly schedule is considered a living document and may be updated both before the start of the meeting and during the meeting as required to facilitate the operation of the meeting.
+The draft weekly schedule is considered a living document and may be updated both before the start of the meeting and during the meeting as required to facilitate the operation of the meeting.

 Informative